squid-cache/squid-cache.github.io/docs/ConfigExamples/Intercept/CiscoIOSv15Wccp2.md

 > :information_source:
     Note: When using managed switch in DMZ, be sure proxy box port in the same VLAN/has the same encapsulation as router port with WCCP activated.
-Otherwise router can't do WCCP handshake with proxy.
+Otherwise router cannot do WCCP handshake with proxy.

 ### Cisco IOS 15.5(3)M2 router